fgenedi/LibraryWebsite/README.md

 # LibraryWebsite
-This project is a library website.
+This project is a library website written in javaScript, HTML, and CSS.

 Walkthrough:
   Users can create accounts by signing up, if an unregistered user tries to login they will be shown an error message that they aren't registered then redirected to